mercadopago/devsite-docs/guides/plugins/unofficial/zencart.en.md

 ---
 # ZenCart - Mercado Pago Module (v1.5.x)

+> WARNING
+>
+> We only support official plugins
+>
+> We do not provide technical support of Mercado Pago for this documentation.
+If you wish to make any changes, you may [make modifications to our open code on GitHub](https://github.com/mercadopago/devsite-docs/blob/development/guides/plugins/unofficial/zencart.en.md).

 ## Features

 The module of Mercado Pago to Zencart is integrated with the feature and payment solutions: